Parakh-Agrawal/Whatsapp-Automation/README.md

 Future Enhancements:

-Natural Language Processing: Integrate NLP capabilities to enhance the response system by understanding and processing natural language queries.
 Media Handling: Extend functionality to support automation of media files (images, videos, documents) sharing on WhatsApp.
-User Interface: Develop a user-friendly interface to configure and control automation settings, making it accessible to non-technical users.
 Integration with AI Assistants: Explore integration with AI-powered assistants like Dialogflow or Wit.ai to provide more intelligent responses and actions.